-The requirements of a reverse mortgage usually include being 62 or older, maintaining the property as your primary living place, and having a low remaining mortgage balance or having paid it off.
+The requirements of a reverse mortgage loan often include being 62 or older, maintaining the property as your main living place, and having a small balance on your mortgage or owning your home outright.

-Reverse mortgages are appropriate for retired homeowners or those who are no longer bringing home a paycheck but must supplement their limited income.
-Social Security and Medicare benefits can not be affected; and the money is not taxable.
-Reverse Mortgages can have adjustable or fixed interest rates.
-Your residence is never at risk of being taken away by the lending institution or sold against your will if you live longer than your loan term - even if the current property value goes under the balance of the loan.
-Call us at 9254610500 to explore your reverse mortgage options.
+Reverse mortgages are appropriate for homeowners who are retired or no longer bringing home a paycheck but must add to their limited income.
+Social Security and Medicare benefits can't be affected; and the funds are not taxable.
+Reverse Mortgages may have adjustable or fixed rates.
+Your residence will never be in danger of being taken away by the lender or sold without your consent if you live longer than your loan term - even if the current property value dips below the balance of the loan.
+Call us at 9254610500 to discuss your reverse mortgage options.

 Do you have a question regarding a mortgage program?